siddiqur-54/task_documentations/SOLID Principles and Design Patterns/SOLID Principles_Design Patterns_README.md

 ii. **Decoupling:** Use the Observer pattern to achieve loose coupling between objects.
 This allows the subject (publisher) and observers (subscribers) to interact without being aware of each other’s specific details.

+iii. **Change Propagation:** When changes in the state of one object should automatically trigger updates in other objects, the Observer pattern is beneficial.

-iii. **Dynamic Composition:** If you need to support dynamic composition of objects with runtime registration and deregistration of observers, the Observer pattern is suitable.
+iv. **Dynamic Composition:** If you need to support dynamic composition of objects with runtime registration and deregistration of observers, the Observer pattern is suitable.
 New observers can be added or existing ones removed without modifying the subject.

 ### Pros and Cons of the Prototype Pattern